includeos/demo-examples/README.md

  - conan
  - cmake
  - git
+ - clang or gcc
- - clang-6.0
+ - python3

-> NOTE: If you are on MacOS and would like to try our `brew` to install IncludeOS, you can follow the instructions in our [includeos/homebrew-includeos](https://github.com/includeos/homebrew-includeos).
+> Note that, you may require some other dependencies based on the example you are trying.

 ### Making sure you have the right conan settings